-- Trellis Diagrams list all possible codewords.
-For example, for a convolutional code with binary input, after entering k bits, i.e., passing through k stages, we have 2^k paths to consider.
-Note that for a rate $\frac{1}{n}$ after entering kl bits, we have an nl bit sequence.
-So, the search is for one of the 2^{kl} trellis paths among 2^{nl} possibilities. - We will have an error if the transmitted sequence belongs to one path of trellis and we decide in favour of another path.
+Trellis Diagrams list all possible codewords.
+For example, for a convolutional code with binary input, after entering k bits, i.e., passing through k stages, we have $2^k$ paths to consider.
+Note that for a rate $\frac{1}{n}$ after entering k bits.
+We have nk bit sequence.
+So, the search is for one of the $2^k$ trellis paths among $2^{nk}$ possibilities.

+We will have an error if the transmitted sequence belongs to one path of trellis and we decide in favour of another path.
 That is, if the noise make the path diverge at one node and coverage at another node.
-To see this, let's try a simple example
+To see this, let's try a simple example.

-\triangleright Consider the (2,1,2) feedback code above.
+Consider the (2,1,2) feedback code above.

-- Assume, for example, that input the encoder is the all zero sequence.
-Then the top line is the path taken by the output of the encoder. - Now assume that at some point there is an error and instead of straight (solid line), the decoder takes the dashed line.
-Unlike un-coded case, the next output is not unconstraint since the first divergence has caused 00 to be 11, then the next two bits are either 01 or 10.
+Assume, for example, that input the encoder is all zero sequence.
+Then the top line is the path taken by the output of the encoder.

+Now assume that at some point there is an error and instead of straight (solid line), the decoder takes the dashed line.
+Unlike un-coded case, the next output is not un-constraint since the first divergence has rested in 00 being 11, then the next two bits are either 01 or 10.
 This continues until the two paths merge.
 Any convergence of two diverged paths is called an error event.
 The shortest error event defines, the minimum or free distance of the code.
-In this case the free distance is 3 and is a result of 00,00,00 being changed to 11,01,00.
+In this case the free distance is 5 and is a result of 00,00,00 being changed to 11,01,00.
 That means decoding 100 instead of 000.

-- Catastrophic Convolutional encoder: - A convolutional encoder, is one that creates a trellis diagram in which a stream with an infinite number of errors appears as having a finite distance from the original sequence. - Example: Take the convolutional code with $G(D) = [1 + D, 1 + D^2]$.
+Catastrophic Convolutional encoder:

+A convolutional encoder, is one that creates a trellis diagram in which a stream with an infinite number of errors appears as having a finite distance from the original sequence.

+Example: Take the convolutional code with $G(D) = [1 + D, 1 + D^2]$